michaeljclark/cpipe/README.md

 start and end markers, along with math that supports graceful overflow.
-The read and write primitives calculate a read ahead or write ahead mark consistent with the buffer space invariant then atomically take a ticket for a read ahead or write ahead mark, perform copies, then atomically commit the new start or end mark, spinning to retire in order.
+The read and write primitives calculate a read ahead or write ahead mark consistent with the buffer space invariant then atomically take a ticket for the new read ahead or write ahead mark, perform buffer copies or computation on an array, then atomically commit the new start or end mark to the current start or end, spinning to retire in order.

 ### Concurrent locks